Ameliatussholichah/Ameliatussholichah.github.io/content/authors/admin/_index.md

     summary: |
       When I was in junior high school, I studied more about general subjects.
 work:
-  - position: Waiter at an Indonesian Restaurant
+  - position: Waiters at an Indonesian Restaurant
     company_name: Kurnia Jatim Restaurant
     company_url: ""
     company_logo: ""